flatcar-archive/flatcar-docs/ignition/boot-process.md

 First, the GRUB config [specifies which `usr` partition to use][gptprio.next] from the two `usr` partitions Flatcar Container Linux uses to provide atomic upgrades and rollbacks.

-Second, GRUB [checks for a file called `flatcar/first_boot` in the EFI System Partition][check-file] to determine if this is the first time a machine has booted.
+Second, GRUB [checks for a file called `flatcar/first_boot` in the EFI System Partition][check-file] to determine if this is the first time a machine has booted (or it checks for `coreos/first_boot` if the machine was updated from CoreOS CL).
 If that file is found, GRUB sets the `flatcar.first_boot=detected` Linux kernel command line parameter.
 This parameter is used in later stages of the boot process.

 Finally, GRUB [searches for the initial disk GUID][search-guid] (00000000-0000-0000-0000-000000000001) built into Flatcar Container Linux images.
 This GUID is randomized later in the boot process so that individual disks may be uniquely identified.
 If GRUB finds this GUID it sets another Linux kernel command line parameter, `flatcar.randomize_guid=00000000-0000-0000-0000-000000000001`.